MirjamC/eyra_benchmark_ocr/README.md

 * A tool which can be used to run Tesseract (an OCR engine) on these images, with as output a page.xml
 * A jacqueard similarity measure

-__Next steps:__
-* Add the algorithms and tool to different Docker containers which can then be used to implement or submit on the Eyra platform.

 __Notes:__
 * The page.xml output has changed: The format of polygons stored in <Coords> has been changed from
 	<Point> elements to a 'points' attribute.
 A polygon is now represented by a